 What are AAAA (IPv6 Address) Records?

-AAAA records map a FQDN (fully qualified domain name) to an IPv6 address.
+AAAA (pronounced quad A) records map an FQDN (fully qualified domain name) to an IPv6 address.
 Similar to an A record, but operates exclusively over the IPv6 protocol.

 Video Tutorial: How to Add, Edit, and Delete Records

 4. In this screen, you will add the record information.
 Follow the steps below:

 A) Name: Enter an identifiable name for your record.

 B) TTL: Edit the TTL.
 Time to Live is measured in seconds and is the amount of time the record will cache in resolving name servers and web browsers.

 C) Record Mode: The Record Mode will be left at Standard for this tutorial.
 Please note, the other Record Mode options are covered in different tutorials.